Solar Panels for Cold Climates

 Snowfall certainly affects the performance of a solar panel.
 Sometimes positively and sometimes negatively.

 An interesting scenario is during a windy day, with light snowfall.

 The wind blows snowflakes present in the atmosphere around, scattering the sunlight, and increasing the amount of sunlight reaching the panels.
 This aids power generation.

 The wind also helps in clearing off the snowflakes.
 As long as they are not deposited on the panels, blocking sunlight, snowflakes aid in solar power generation.

 Solar Panel Performance in Snow:

-Another advantage of little or moderate snowfall is, any dust particles, which are present on the panels, will get carried away along with the molten snowflakes.
-This will clean the panel surface and increase the panel performance.
+The second advantage of light to moderate snowfall is that any dust particles, which are present on the panels are carried away with the molten snowflakes.
+This cleans the panel's surface and thus increases it's performance.

 When the snowfall is heavy, the panels are completely under the snow.
-Under such circumstances, their performance can either completely stop or can be at a minimum level depending on the availability of sunlight.
+Under such circumstances, their performance can either completely stop or be reduced to a minimum depending on the availability of sunlight.

 Operation and Maintenance Tips for Solar Panels in Cold Climates?